 For those folks less familiar with the ancient mythology, centaur was a creature composed of a human figure from waste up, and a horse's bottom part of the body.
 Metaphorically that could describe our hierarchy of mental forces, depicting our more advanced mental functions attached to, and greatly influenced by our primordial urges.

 So, in terms of such an unfortunate tandem, I find it quite appropriate to say the mankind is suffering from something like a "bastardity complex".
-Of course, "bastard" as the root word here is not used in its profane, slang meaning, but in its original one - a result of crossing of two different creatures.
+Of course, "bastard" as the root word here is not used in its profane, slang meaning, but in its original one -- a result of crossing two different species.

 It just Had To Be a Monkey

 Let us leave it to those smart experts to continue theorizing about the "true" human origin; but, whatever the result they may ultimately come up with -- it will have to contain the simple truth that a part of us is distinctly animalistic.